AC

 What Is a 1031 Exchange?

-A 1031 exchange — also called a like-kind exchange or Starker exchange — is the most powerful tax-deferral strategy in 1031 exchange real estate investing, allowing you to sell an investment property and reinvest the proceeds into a new investment property without paying capital gains tax at the time of sale.
+A 1031 exchange — also called a like-kind exchange or Starker exchange — is the most powerful tax-deferral strategy in 1031 exchange investing, allowing you to sell an investment property and reinvest the proceeds into a new investment property without paying capital gains tax at the time of sale.

 However, many investors chain 1031 exchanges for decades, deferring gains across multiple properties.
 And if they hold until death, their heirs receive a stepped-up basis — effectively eliminating the deferred gains entirely.